thequickbrownfox/lintel.us/content/post/howto-create-a-solid-password.md

 (We added a - on a line by itself and split the author's name over two lines.
 A little complexity helps!)

 ### A Reference to a Bible Verse
-Surprise, popular Bible verses are also popular passwords.
+Surprise—popular Bible verses are also popular passwords.
 It should not come as a shock when we suggest that you do not use `John3:16` or `phil4:13`.
 Instead, choose a selection of verses from the same chapter, for example, `Psalm91:1-2,9-10`.
 Doing so satisfies the complexity requirements for most passwords by having capital and lowercase letters, a number, a special character, and is longer than 10 characters.

 ## Finally ...
 Do not use your master password anywhere else.
 It should only be used to protect your password vault.